usnistgov/dioptra/docs/source/how-to/import-content/import-resources.rst

 .. note::

-    There are several name conflict resolution strategies for imported resources, which apply to all import options:
+    There are several name conflict resolution strategies for imported resources.
+Conflicts are resolved against resources in the destination group:

     * **Fail** - The import will fail if there is a name conflict.
     * **Update** - The previously registered resources will be updated with new definitions.